impossibleDoctor/student-records-database/README.md

 The `teachers` table includes the following.
 - `id`, which specifies the unique ID for the teacher as an `INTEGER`.
 This column thus has the `PRIMARY KEY` constraint applied.
-- `first_name`, which specifies the first name of the teacher as `TEXT`, given `TEXT` is appropriate for name fields.
+- `first_name`, which specifies the first name of the teacher as `TEXT`.
+Appropriate for name fields, `TEXT` is used.
 - `middle_initial`, which specifies the middle initial of the teacher as `TEXT`.
 This field is `NULLABLE` since not all people have middle initial.
 - `last_name`, which specifies the teachers's last name. `TEXT` is used for the same reason as `first_name`.'s last name. `TEXT` is used for the same reason as `first_name`.